-Four times a year, Dr. Cecilia Romero teaches a class in Spanish at the University of Texas Medical Branch, Galveston, Texas.
-Over the past eight years, she has helped more than five hundred young doctors better serve their Hispanic patients.
-Dr. Romero's commitment to this course is just one way she helps to improve the health of the Hispanic community, and sees herself as an advocate for "all levels of underrepresented minorities."
+Dr. Cecilia Romero has helped more than 500 young doctors better serve their Hispanic patients.
+In her academic career, Dr. Cecilia Romero has taught a course in Spanish at the University of Texas Medical Branch, Galveston, Texas.
+Dr. Romero's commitment to this course was just one way she helped to improve the health of the Hispanic community while advocating for "all levels of underrepresented minorities."

 Cecelia Miera was born in Provo, Utah, in 1947.
 Knowing from her early teens that she wanted to become a doctor, she recalled that her biggest obstacle was simply "getting an application to medical schoolI didn't realize my name was a deterrent!"
 She married William Romero after college, and had three children while attending the University of New Mexico School of Medicine in Albuquerque.
 When she graduated in 1974, she remained at the university for a residency in family practice, and then went into private practice in her home town of Penasco, New Mexico, where her fourth child was born.

 After nine years in private practice Dr. Romero decided that her commitment to the Hispanic community would be best served in an academic environment, so she joined the faculty of the University of Nevada School of Medicine as an assistant professor of family medicine.
 By the time she left in 1995 she had served as vice chair and residency director of the Department of Family and Community Medicine.
 Since 1994, Dr. Romero has been associate professor at the University of Texas Medical Branch (UTMB) Department of Family Medicine, serving two interim terms as assistant dean and one year as associate dean for student affairs and admissions.